sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

 last `test:compile`.
 This means that a new sources aren't available for tab completion until they are compiled and deleted sources won't be removed from tab completion until a recompile.
-A new test source can still be manually written out and run using `testOnly`.
+A new test source can still be manually written out and run using :key:`testOnly`.

 Other tasks
 -----------